 It is shockingly incompetent that my own attorney would put into evidence testimony regarding my prior criminal record, adolescent violence, and general drug abuse.
 Apparently, trial counsel introduced this type of evidence as a strategy to support an insanity plea for which there was no supportive evidence.
 His request for further testing to carry burden of proof at trial was denied, so counsel knew that there was no possibility to put the state to a meaningful adversarial testing.
+This incompetent reasoning and disregard for my right to autonomy of choice is the basis for the court's holding in McCoy v.
+Louisiana, 584 U.S. , 138 S. CT. , 200 L. Ed.
+2d 821 (May 19, 2018).
 Logically, this "bad acts" evidence could only serve to depict me as guilty.
 Turner v.
 Epps, 412 Fed.
 Appx.
 696 (5th.
 Cir.
 2011) ("Courts are not required to condone unreasonable decisions parading under the umbrella of strategy or to fabricate tactical decisions on behalf of counsel when it appears on the face of the record that counsel made no strategic decision at all.
 If counsel did not make an informed decision, the court must reject an assertion of strategy").
 Especially when trial counsel's "so-claimed strategy was so ill chosen that it permeated the entire trial with obvious unfairness."
 Garland v.
 Maggio, 717 F. 2d 199, 206 (5th Cir.
 1983).
-I contend that the forgoing alone is sufficient to support a claim of ineffective assistance of counsel.
+I contend that the forgoing alone is sufficient to support a claim of ineffective assistance of counsel, denial of due process and a fair trial.
 Nero v.
-Blackburn, 597 F. 2d 991, 994 (5 Cir.
+Blackburn, 597 F. 2d 991,

+994 (5 Cir.
 1979) ("Sometimes a single error is so substantial that it alone causes the attorney's assistance fall below the Sixth Amendment Standard").
+I also content that the foregoing facts are sufficient to support a claim of denial of autonomy of choice of defense held a structural error in McCoy, supra.